kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 ### API Changes

-To support dynamic configuration of node capacity without requiring a Kubelet restart, a new declarative structure is introduced to the NodeSpec API.
-This field allows external controllers or administrators to declare the desired logical capacity target for the node.
+A new declarative structure is introduced to the NodeSpec API, allowing external controllers or administrators to declare the desired logical capacity target for the node.

 ```go
 // 1.
 New field added to NodeSpec